-Gillian Sanders is an elite South African Olympic Triathlete who consulted with one of the dietitians in the practice.
+Gillian is an elite South African Olympic Triathlete who consulted with one of the dietitians in the practice.
 She answers some questions regarding her nutrition.

 How does nutrition play a role in your training and performance?